Tag Archives: NCAA

 Amateurism:

 At any point, if the player continues to have serious aspirations to play in college, they should not sign any type of paperwork with an agent during their high school or college years.
 It’s okay to talk and receive advice from agents, scouts, etc. In fact, the genuine agents will advice the player to go to college if they deem that to be the best route instead of forcing trials that could only delay/prevent a potential free (or tuition-reduced) education.
+Edit: As of June 2021, student-athletes can sign with an agent for Name, Image, Likeness (NIL) representation and be financially compensated for it as explained in this post.

 Also, do not get compensated to play (sponsorships, one time gifts, etc.) soccer (there’s a recent NCAA rule change, please read this).
 Any financial compensation received from the school, could render college soccer eligibility void per NCAA rules.
 Note: There’s a loophole that some universities use as they are able to recruit international players who were professionals in their respective countries.
 Furthermore, if there’s a desire to supplement the short college fall soccer season, there are plenty of high level amateur leagues.
 For example, in DFW, we have “The Roja league” which offers great fall/winter and summer competition for college students without compromising NCAA eligibility.
 Other amateur leagues include the famous Premier Development League (or USL2).